Roanoke hogsucker: Diet

 The Roanoke hogsucker eats small crustaceans, insect larvae (mostly fly larvae), and vegetation on rocks.

 Behavior

 Reproduction

-The Roanoke hogsucker's life cycle and reproduction has not been fully studied.
+The Roanoke hogsucker's life cycle and reproduction have not been fully studied.
 Males are reproductively mature after one or two years and typically live for four years.
 Females mature in three years and typically live for five years.
 Spawning occurs early to mid-spring.
 Very little is known about their breeding habits.

 Human interest

 The Roanoke hogsucker is often found in the same areas as bass but is not considered a game fish.
 It is considered "significantly rare" by the North Carolina Natural Heritage Program because of its limited distribution.
-It poses no threat to humans other than if an angler was to sneak up on one and it darts away and causes the angler to slip.
+It poses no threat to humans.
 The populations are in no immediate danger but could be quickly harmed if the habitat they live in is not protected from human damage.